locka99/opcua/docs/client.md

 All communication between the client and server is via a protocol, of which there are three:

-- OPC UA TCP binary
+- OPC UA TCP binary - Supported
-- HTTPS binary
+- HTTPS binary - Not supported
-- HTTPS XML SOAP
+- HTTPS XML SOAP - Not supported

-This implementation currently only supports OPC UA TCP.
+This implementation supports encrypted and unencrypted communication of traffic between client and server as well as a certificate trust model.

 ### Endpoints